 I encourage you to find your why and identify your how—and embrace them throughout your college career.

 Camille Nelson is from Salt Lake City, Utah, where she graduated from the University of Utah with a bachelor’s degree in Communication and a minor in Italian.
 She completed a master’s degree in Second Language Teaching at Utah State University.
-She also completed a Ph.D. at Gonzaga University, where she survived years of writing, the how that enabled her to fulfill her why of becoming a Course Instructor at WGU, helping students realize their potential and achieve success.
+She also completed a Ph.D. at Gonzaga University, where she survived years of writing, the how that enabled her to fulfill her why of becoming an Instructor at WGU, helping students realize their potential and achieve success.